peter88213/nvhelp-en/docs/_sources/stage_view.rst.txt

 displayed in the tree view as a reminder.

 .. note::
-   The "sticky notes" are only for working with *noveltree*.
+   The "sticky notes" are only for working with *novelibre*.
    They are not meant to be exported into a document.